pburtchaell/react-notification/.github/CONTRIBUTING.md

 ## Have a Feature Request?

 If you have a feature request, provide commentary and code samples on what this feature means for you.
-Consider the following:

 * What do you perceive it will enable you to do?
 * What potential bugs will be avoided?
 * What edge cases will it support?
 * Is it a [micro-optimization](http://stackoverflow.com/questions/tagged/micro-optimization).
 If yes, is it a valuable?

+Please refer to the ["Filing an Issue"](#filing-an-issue) guide.

 ## Filing an Issue